SunderlandLab/gbc-boxmodel/README.md

 ### Submitting bugs or science updates

-If you find a bug, please report it to me (hamos@hsph.harvard.edu) with the subject "Hg box model: bug report".
+If you find a bug, please report it to us (thackray@seas.harvard.edu) with the subject "Hg box model: bug report".
 We'll fix it, document it, and post corrected code online.
-If you'd like to submit a science update, please contact me (hamos@hsph.harvard.edu) with the subject "Hg box model: science update".
+If you'd like to submit a science update, please contact me (thackray@seas.harvard.edu) with the subject "Hg box model: science update".
 In the email, provide a quick description of the update and a copy of the journal article associated with the update.
 We will merge the update into the standard version of